motiondivision/motionone/README.md

 <img width="100" height="100" alt="Motion One logo" src="https://user-images.githubusercontent.com/7850794/164965523-3eced4c4-6020-467e-acde-f11b7900ad62.png" />

-# Motion One Pro
+# Motion Pro

-This is the private Motion One Pro repo.
+This is the private Motion Pro repo.
 It contains the source code for all Motion One libraries, as well as framework-specific playgrounds.

 Additionally, this is also the repo for all Motion One and Motion DevTools bug reports and feature requests.